-MEMORANDUM FOR UNDER SECRETARY OF DEFENSE (COMPTROLLER)/ CHIEF FINANCIAL OFFICER, DOD UNDER SECRETARY OF DEFENSE FOR ACQUISITION AND SUSTAINMENT
+MEMORANDUM FOR UNDER SECRETARY OF DEFENSE (COMPTROLLER)/ CHIEF FINANCIAL OFFICER, DOD AUDITOR GENERAL, DEPARTMENT OF THE ARMY

-SUBJECT: Audit of DoD Compliance With the Digital Accountability and Transparency Act of 2014 (Report No. DODIG-2022-027)
+SUBJECT: Audit of U.S. Army Corps of Engineers Compliance With the Digital Accountability and Transparency Act of 2014 (Report No. DODIG-2022-028)

-The final report provides the results of the DoD Office of Inspector General's audit.
+This final report provides the results of the DoD Office of Inspector General's audit.
 We previously provided copies of the draft report and requested written comments on the recommendations.
 We considered management's comments on the draft report when preparing the final report.
-Those comments are included in the report.
+The comments are included in this report.

-The DoD DATA Act Senior Accountable Official agreed to address all the recommendations presented in the report; therefore, we consider the recommendations resolved and open.
-As described in the Recommendations, Management Comments, and Our Response section of this report, we will close the recommendations when you provide us documentation showing that all agreed-upon actions to implement the recommendations are completed.
+This report contains two recommendations that are considered resolved and open.
+As described in the Management Comments on the Finding and Our Response section of this report, we will close the recommendations when you provide us documentation showing that the agreed-upon actions to implement recommendations are completed.
 Therefore, please provide us within 90 days your response concerning specific actions in process or completed on the recommendations.
-Send your response to either followup@dodig.mil if unclassified or followup@dodig.smil.mil if classified SECRET.
+Send your response to either followup@dodig.mil if unclassified or rfunet@dodig.smil.mil is classified SECRET.

-If you have any questions, please contact me at the cooperation and assistance received during the audit.
+If you have any questions, please contact me at We appreciate the cooperation and assistance received during the audit.